Today's History Trivia for June 8

 1998 War on Drugs An ad is taken out in the New York Times titled "We believe the global war on drugs is now causing more harm than drug abuse itself."
 Its signers included Reagan's Secretary of State, George Shultz; Lyndon Johnson's attorney general, Nicholas Katzenbach; former New York police commissioner, Patrick Murphy; San Francisco D.A., Terrence Hallinan; and TV anchor Walter Cronkite.

-1993 Rap music killer 19-year-old Ronald Ray Howard is convicted of the 1992 murder of a state trooper.
+1993 Rap Music Killer 19-year-old Ronald Ray Howard is convicted of the 1992 murder of a state trooper.
 He claimed the anti-police rap music he was listening to made him do it.
+The trooper had pulled him over for a broken headlight.
+The car he was driving was stolen and drug tests showed he had cocaine and cannabis in his system.
 He was later executed for the crime.
+See Crime

 1975 Venera 9 The Soviet spacecraft is launched.
 It landed on Venus in October and sent back the first pictures ever transmitted from another planet.